We are committed to ensuring your privacy

 Purposes for which we will use your personal data

-There are a number of lawful ways we can utilise your personal data.
+There are a number of lawful ways we can utilize your personal data.
 We have listed them below:

 - to administer our site and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;

-- to improve our site to ensure that content is presented in the most effective manner for our customer and for their computer;
+- to improve our site to ensure that content is presented in the most effective manner for our customers and for their computers;

-- to allow our customer to participate in interactive features of our service, when they choose to do so;
+- to allow our customers to participate in interactive features of our service when they choose to do so;

 - as part of our efforts to keep our site safe and secure;